 The 2020 Los Angeles Theology Conference, “The Third Person of the Trinity,” will engage pneumatology as an element in the doctrine of the triune God.
 The goal of the conference is to offer constructive proposals for understanding the doctrine of the Holy Spirit with historical depth, ecumenical scope, and analytic clarity.
 We are inviting theologians (philosophical, biblical, historical, and otherwise) to address this vital Christian doctrine.

-Our invited plenary speakers will engage the doctrine comprehensively, and we are seeking 9 shorter papers for parallel sessions which likewise contribute to the theology of divine action and providence with constructive accounts and proposals.
+We are seeking 9 shorter papers for parallel sessions which likewise contribute to the doctrine of the Holy Spirit with constructive accounts and proposals.

 Those with completed doctorate degrees are invited to submit paper proposals on this year’s theme.
 The focus of the conference is on constructive or systematic theology, rather than upon the merely descriptive phases of exegesis, the history of doctrine, or social scientific approaches to religion.
 Papers that engage the theological tradition as a means of theological retrieval are most welcome.

-NOTE: Scholarships are available for applicants without alternative sources of funding.
+NOTE: Some scholarships are available for applicants without alternative sources of funding.
 Applications for scholarships from minorities and women are particularly encouraged.
-Those making scholarship applications must submit a completed Scholarship Application Form with their proposal, which can be found at this link: LATC2019 Scholarship Form.
+Those making scholarship applications must submit a completed Scholarship Application Form with their proposal, which can be found at this link: LATC-Scholarship-Form.